Get more organic search traffic for your Shopify store

 What follows are a few testing tips about common areas I’ve seen since over the years.
 I’ll expand and add to them over time.

 It’s important to read the warning message provided to see what caused the warning.
-Some warnings are harmless, some are advising you about future changes to the data you need to make soon.
+Some warnings are harmless, and some are advising you about future changes to the data you need to make soon.

 The big cause of warnings is Google’s December 2018 update when Google started adding Warnings around optional data you’re missing.
 If you have that data, you should add it.
-If you don’t or if it’s something like the critic review field described below, they are safe to ignore.
+If you don’t or if it’s something like the editorial or critic review field described below, they are safe to ignore.

 Warnings won’t affect your SEO or search results negatively.